 Beyond that, your app should be as accessible as possible.
 This means that not only should you be able to get the same functionality across platforms, but more importantly that all users everywhere should be able to use your language, regardless of the language they speak or their abilities.

-Accessibility is an increasingly important aspect of app building.
+Accessibility Testing is an increasingly important aspect of app building.
 In the United States alone, 16.5% of adults have trouble hearing and 12.9% of adults have vision problems.
 That’s a combined total of 73.5 million people who might potentially want to use your app.
 But, if you build without accessibility in mind, you’re basically preventing those people from using your app.

 It’s cheaper to keep existing customers than it is to acquire new ones.
 This idea gets tossed around a lot, but it’s not without merit.
 When you look at the numbers, it costs 25 times more to acquire a new customer, than it does to retain an existing one.
 That means if it costs you $3.52 to acquire a new customer, it only costs $0.88 to keep a customer.